JianxinMa/v9.js/doc/debugger.md

 ```
 A 0x00010000    # Virtual address of a instruction.
-F a.c           # Source file name, can be empty.
+F a.c           # Source file name, might not exist.
-C 123           # Line number, can be empty.
+C 123           # Line number, might not exist.
 L x -24         # L means it is an argument or local variable.
 Here x is stored at %ebp-24.
 L y 16          # There can be many mnay arguments and/or lcoal variables.
 G f 0x01234567  # G means f is a global variable, and it is stored at 0x01234567.
 G g 0x02345678  # There can be many global variables.
 ```

+Orders of `F C L G` are not important.
+Yet every block should be led by an `A`.

 To be discussed: to include or not to include type information?